malwarekid/Fileless-PE/README.md

    - **Output File Name:** Optionally, you can specify a custom output file name for the generated Python script.
 If left empty, the default name PEloader.py will be used.

-4. Optionally, choose to pre-encode the command if it contains special characters like `'`, `"`, or `$`.

-5. The generated Python script (`PEloader.py`) will be saved in the current directory.
+4. The generated Python script (`PEloader.py`) will be saved in the current directory.

-6. Press Ctrl+C at any time to cancel the operation.
+5. Press Ctrl+C at any time to cancel the operation.

 ## Requirements